GraFiddle/angular-chart/README.md

 Possible values: `datetime, numeric, string`

 #### format : String
-The format is used to specify how the timestamps are saved if they are different to `%Y-%m-%d_%H:%M:%S`
+The format is used to specify how the timestamps are saved if they are different to `%Y-%m-%dT%H:%M:%S`